yokai-php/enum-bundle/docs/native-enum-integration.md

-# myclabs/php-enum integration
+# PHP native enum integration

-Let say that you already has such enum, from [myclabs/php-enum](https://github.com/myclabs/php-enum).
+Let say that you already has such enum, from [PHP](https://www.php.net/manual/en/language.enumerations.php).

 ```php
 <?php